 Lirio has a proven track record for boosting patient engagement with well visits.
 In a single quarter, one client scheduled 191 more women’s wellness appointments as a result of Lirio’s tailored behavioral interventions.
 An effort to improve patient engagement with scheduling mammograms for another Lirio client also generated positive results, especially among high-risk, high-cost patients.

-Whether it’s telehealth visits or using behavior change AI in patient communications, digital efforts enhance — not replace —the PCP/patient relationship.
-Changing people’s behavior through an intentional, behavior science-informed AI like Lirio’s is aimed at knitting together the digital elements of healthcare with the physical well visit into a cohesive whole.
-Nurturing the PCP/patient relationship, and making each patient feel “known,” lays the groundwork for the well-being of patient populations and leads to a healthier society for all.
+Whether it’s telehealth visits or using Precision Nudging in patient communications, digital efforts enhance the PCP/patient relationship.
+Changing people’s behavior through an intentional, behavior science-informed AI like Lirio’s helps knit together the digital elements of healthcare with the physical well visit into a cohesive whole.

-If you’d like to learn more about how Lirio can help your healthcare organization respond to these and other patient engagement and communication challenges, we’d love to meet you at HIMSS21.
-Stop by Booth #4443 to chat with our team, and check out the following in-booth educational sessions hosted by our AI and behavioral science experts:
+If you’d like to learn more about how Lirio can help your healthcare organization respond to these and other patient engagement and communication challenges, contact our team.

 Other readers viewed: